faiq/distributed-systems-notes/Networking.md

 2. UDP - connectionless protocol - data may arrive out of sequence and might be lost an address must be specified in every request.

-We interface with these in our software through sockets.
+We interface with these protocols in our programs through sockets.
+We can perform reads and wites to a file, in fact we deal with sockets through file descriptors!